Bryce-MW/WikidataExplorer/README.md

        location.
 I could have maybe figured that part out own my own, but it would have taken many more hours than I was willing to put in.
 * That's about all there is to it!

+# Phase 4

+## Part 1

+* Test and design a class that is robust: I have an Exception called NotFoundException.
+This is mainly thrown in the WebCollector and LocalCollector classes if data for a specific ID could not be found.
+This exception is then caught in a number of different classes.
+In some cases , there is nothing that can be done, so an unchecked exception is thrown because there is no easy way for the program to continue.
+Having this exception does allow for may of the NullPointerExceptions which happened in the past to no longer happen however, so it's overall quite good.
+* Include a type hierarchy: I have a very complex hierarchy in multiple locations.
+The main one is the Value hierarchy.
+A Value is any datatype on *Wikidata*.
+A Datum extends it and is some Value which has a *Wikidata* URI .
+There are further subclasses of Datum for the different types of pages .
+There is also the additional package which contains many datatypes which do not have their own URI.
+There are even more subclasses for specific uses.
+It's quite a complex hierarchy with many classes.
+Maybe if I actually document my code someday, it will be possible to fully understand what is going on.
+At this point, even I couldn't fully explain what is going on.
+* Make appropriate use of the Map interface: Besides the specific JSON cases where I need a Map, I use one for my cache of data collected from the web in this session in my WebCollector class.
+I also use it for the lists of statements, qualifiers, and references, so I can look them up by ID.
+* Make appropriate use of a bi-directional association somewhere in your code : There are a number of places where I have bi-directional associations.
+I can't possibly list all of them, but if you want to see one of them, you can look at the LayoutManager and ItemViewController classes.